 - In rare cases where an epidural or spinal block cannot be placed

 - When the woman cannot tolerate a regional anesthetic

 - When the benefits of general anesthesia clearly outweigh the risks

 Step 1: A muscle relaxant, such as succinylcholine, is given intravenously.
 This quickly makes the woman feel very relaxed and semiconscious.

 Step 2: She then inhales a gas called nitrous oxide which causes total loss of consciousness.
 A tube is inserted into the woman’s trachea to keep her airway open and allow administration of the anesthetic.
 Because an unconscious person might vomit, the tube helps prevent the possibility of inhaling the vomited material.

-What are the risks to mother and baby from General Anesthesia?
+What are the risks to mother and baby?

 Compiled using information from the following sources:

 Obstetrics and Gynecology: Just the Facts.
 Duff, Patrick, et al, Ch.
 23.

 Danforth’s Obstetrics and Gynecology Ninth Ed.
 Scott, James R., et al, Ch.
 3.